jpegleg/enchantress/README.md

 The AES-256 uses that final key material and a nonce that has time data and random data from the system.

+The output of enchantress is JSON except for when printing to STDOUT.
+Errors also print JSON.
+Password prompts use STDOUT as to avoid messing with redirection, so we can still redirect and pipe the JSON when supplying a password interactively.

 ## Installing

 Enchantress can be installed from crates.io: